Fighting Discrimination Against Gay Employees in New Jersey

 How New Jersey Employers Can Prevent Discrimination in the Workplace

 Employers should be aware of applicable federal and state laws to avoid sexual orientation or gender identity-based discrimination claims.
 It is the responsibility of an

 employer to take proactive measures to prevent, investigate, address, and defend any possible claims of gay discrimination.
 If it is determined that unlawful discrimination occurred, companies and their administrators may be subject to statutory penalties or ordered to take affirmative action to remedy the discrimination.

 To avoid legal penalties and ensure that you are taking appropriate steps to prevent and correct unlawful workplace discrimination, it is imperative to contact a knowledgeable attorney who can provide sound advice regarding your responsibilities under employment law.

 Remedies And Penalties for Discrimination Against Gay Employees in NJ

 If you have been the victim of gay discrimination in the workplace, you may be entitled to relief including reinstatement, hiring, upgrading, back pay and damages for pain and humiliation.
 The New Jersey LGBT discrimination lawyers at McOmber McOmber & Luber, P.C. are experienced in exploring all legal options for gay discrimination claims.
-Contact our Red Bank or Marlton office today to discuss your case, and our law firm will help you every step of the way in seeking justice for unlawful gay discrimination in the workplace.
+Contact our Red Bank, NJ, Marlton, NJ or Newark, NJ today to discuss your case, and our law firm will help you every step of the way in seeking justice for unlawful gay discrimination in the workplace.